What is a Zener diode?

 The Zener diode will be analyzed, not as an ideal diode but as a real one.
 When the zener diode is in reverse biased a small amount of electric current flows throughout the diode.

+One very popular application is as a voltage regulator.
 A regulator with a ideal zener diode maintains a fixed predetermined output voltage, regardless of the variation of voltage on the power supply and / or the load.
+However the voltage source is not ideal and it is common that the ouput voltage decreases as the load goes up. (the electrical current raises).

 Note: The output voltage doesn’t change as the load changes in an ideal voltage source.